Anas-MG/ROS_SLAM_bot/README.md

 ````
 ###### For more information.
 Visit http://wiki.ros.org/rosserial_arduino/Tutorials
 ###### Note: i needed to override the cmake with a newer version in order to compile rosserial package.
 Because Ubiquity system has an old version.
-- ##### For Controling Arduino motors from ros I've created an arduino sketch.
-Its An example for a very simple sketch that subscribes to /cmd_vel topic and supports moving on each side and stopping motion.
+- ##### For Controling Arduino motors by ROS I've created an arduino sketch that subscribes to /cmd_vel topic and supports moving on each side and stopping motion.
-> Checkout:  arduino_car_ros.ino Sketch file.
+> ###### Checkout:  arduino_car_ros.ino Sketch file.
+- ##### In order for the arduino to operate you'll need a rosserial and teleop nodes running which are explained in the Operation section.

 ## Installing Hector-SLAM
 ##### This part is exciting!
 We will now add the mapping to our robot.
 I used the Hector-SLAM package.
 It enables the robot to create the maps (with a Lidar alone, no IMU needed) that I could later use for localization and navigation.